Aaron-Bopp/TIM/40_Evergreens/my TO(DO) and EVER(GREEN) structure.md

 This structure is how I [[Make your inbox into an entry point]] and is deeply entwined with [[Use Obsidian tags as temporal classifiers]] as a part of [[My TIM]].

+This stucture could be applied to any system, but it works best in [[Obsidian (software)|Obsidian]], or other systems that treat tags the same way.
 I prefer this kind of todo list because I can create it from anywhere in my vault and easily access them from the tag pane.
 These help organize my todo's so I can do them when I am in a certain mood.

 - **\#TO** tags should be used for specific items, not general tasks
 - **\#TO** tags are not daily todo list they are a way to specify a task inline the to be done in the future.
 These tags should be temporary, but they are not scheduled